Mental health isn't something you can see or measure. Yet, our mental health influences all aspects of our life: work, friends, and family members.

 When faced with problems, most people prefer to stay silent instead of asking for help or going to a counselor.
 And there are many reasons for such behavior.

 Some people think that nobody cares about their problems.
-Others become nervous when they hear the word "psychotherapy" by unconsciously linking the term "psycho" with mental hospitals.
 Some can't visit therapists because in-person therapy offices are located too far from their homes or workplaces.

 COVID-19 only adds fuel to the fire and causes extra reasons to get nervous.
 People are anxious about losing their jobs and getting infected in crowded places.